nilearn/nilearn/CONTRIBUTING.rst

 We strongly aim to be a community oriented project where decisions are made based on consensus according to the criteria described above.
-Decisions are made public, through discussion on issues and pull requests in Github.
+Discussions are public, held on issues and pull requests in Github.

-The decisions are made by the core-contributors, ie people with write access to the repository, as listed :ref:`here <core_devs>`
+In case a consensus does not emerge easily, the decisions are made by the core-contributors, ie people with write access to the repository, as listed :ref:`here <core_devs>`

 How to contribute to nilearn
 =============================